-TIMELINE of ACTIVITIES 2013-2019
+TIMELINE of ACTIVITIES 2013-2021

 Apr 2013: Houston Livestock Show and Rodeo, Houston Texans, and others call for the demolition of the Astrodome citing the drain on public coffers and the lack of a tenant and viable use.

-The Astrodome is included in the America’s 11 Most Endangered Places list issued annually by the National Trust for Historic Preservation and is selected for inclusion in their “National Treasure” program which provides resources to help save historic sites.
+Jun 2013: The Astrodome is included in America’s 11 Most Endangered Places list issued annually by the National Trust for Historic Preservation and is selected for inclusion in their “National Treasure” program which provides resources to help save historic sites.
 Both designations are a result of the efforts and advocacy of Beth Wiedower Jackson, former National Trust staff and current Executive Director of the Astrodome Conservancy.
 Media impressions from both selections swell to more than 615 million hits, blasting the Astrodome into the national spotlight.

 Aug 2013: Harris County Judge Ed Emmett and the HCSCC unveil a “New Dome Experience” and place a $217 million dollar public bond referendum on the November 2013 ballot.

 Nov 2013: The “New Dome Experience” proposal narrowly fails at the polls.
 Voters within Houston city limits overwhelmingly approved the measure, but votes from elsewhere in Harris County favored opposition to the bond referendum.

 Dec 2014: Beth Wiedower Jackson researches and recommends engaging the Urban Land Institute as a next step in determining the feasibility of Astrodome reuse.
 Astrodome Conservancy supporters urge Harris County to participate and fund a national Advisory Services Panel which is ultimately co-sponsored by the Harris County Sports and Convention Corporation ($100,000) and the National Trust for Historic Preservation ($25,000).
-The exercise focuses on Astrodome reuse and features panelists from the fields of finance, real estate development, architecture, planning, historic preservation, economic development, and public policy who convene for a week to interview more than 80 Astrodome and Harris County stakeholders before delivering a recommendations for reusing the Dome.
+The exercise focuses on Astrodome reuse and features panelists from the fields of finance, real estate development, architecture, planning, historic preservation, economic development, and public policy who convene for a week to interview more than 80 Astrodome and Harris County stakeholders before delivering recommendations for reusing the Dome.
 The final ULI report enthusiastically supports reusing the Astrodome and emphasizes the necessity of a non-profit partner to work together with Harris County in the redevelopment.
 Of note, the panel recommends that philanthropy can and should play a role in project funding.

 Jan 2015: Judge Emmett forms an Astrodome “kitchen cabinet” of public and private leaders to develop strategies to implement the ULI recommendations.
 These volunteers meet quarterly for three years developing and advancing Harris County’s proposed Astrodome reuse plan.
 The group calls for the creation of a private entity to partner with Harris County in the redevelopment and activation of the Astrodome.

 Apr 2015: To keep the Dome in the press and in the public’s eye, Beth Wiedower Jackson and the National Trust for Historic Preservation suggest an event to celebrate the 50th anniversary of the Astrodome’s opening.
-More than 25,000 people join Harris County and co-hosts Preservation Houston and the National Trust for a 50th Birthday Party featuring food and beverages, entertainment, access to the floor of the Astrodome, and a giant Dome-shaped birthday cake.
+More than 25,000 people join Harris County and co-host Preservation Houston and the National Trust for a 50th Birthday Party featuring food and beverages, entertainment, access to the floor of the Astrodome, and a giant Dome-shaped birthday cake.
 Astrodome Conservancy supporters, partners, and board members donate more than $30,000 in goods and services to the event.